dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 ---
 draft: true

-title: "Parson"
+title: "Neovim Plugin Manager"
 subtitle: "A minimal package manager for Neovim.
 Sample configuration included."
 summary: "Decided to write a package manager for Neovim within 100 lines of code.
           Turned out pretty well in my opinion.
-Additionally, features that could not be included are also documented."
+Additionally, features that could not be included are also documented and included."
 description: "Minimal package manager for Neovim."

 date: 2022-08-24T17:29:27+05:30